-Over the last 20 years I have written hundreds of articles for numerous magazines in both power sports and automotive genres.
-The slide show below highlights some of the magazines that I have contributed to.
-I currently write feature articles for Motor Age, Aviation Aftermarket Defense, Contact! and Turbo Diesel Register magazines.
+Over the last 20 years Tracy Martin has written hundreds of articles for numerous magazines in power sports, automotive and aircraft genres.
+The slide show below highlights some of the magazines that he has contributed to.
+Tracy currently writes feature articles for Motor Age, Aviation Aftermarket Defense, Contact! and Turbo Diesel Register magazines.

 Motor Age Magazine

 In September of 2021 the Rivian R1T beat out Ford’s F-150 Lighting as the first all-electric truck for sale in the U.S. The Lighting will be available in Spring of 2022 and other brands of electric pickups will follow.

 Current and next-generation gasoline and diesel engines utilize turbo technology to: 1) meet global emission requirements, 2) reduce powertrain weight, and 3) provide power equal to, or better than larger engines.